Turkmenistan: Autocrat president's son claims landslide win | DW | 15.03.2022

 Serdar Berdymukhamedov, whose father has run Turkmenistan since 2006, was elected president with nearly 73% of votes cast, according to the country's electoral commission.

-The switch of presidents is the first hereditary succession in the former Soviet region of Central Asia and comes after a dizzying rise through the ranks for the younger Berdymukhamedov.
+The switch of president is the first hereditary succession in the former Soviet region of Central Asia, and comes after a dizzying string of high-level appointments for the younger Berdymukhamedov.

 Voting got underway on Saturday in the tightly controlled election, which most observers had said was all but certain to bring about the father-son succession.